-A. Identify ways in which we will address the needs of all children in the school, particularly the needs of students furthest away from demonstrating proficiency related to the State's academic content and student academic achievement standard.
+- 2. Schoolwide reform strategies that are scientifically researched based. - 2(a).
+Schoolwide reform strategies that provide opportunities for all children in the school to meet or exceed Georgia's proficient and advanced levels of student performance. - A. Identify ways in which we will address the needs of all children in the school, particularly the needs of students furthest away from demonstrating proficiency related to the State's academic content and student academic achievement standard.

 In order to provide opportunities for all students to reach proficiency on the State's academic content and achievement standards, research-based strategies have been implemented.
 Within all grade-levels, curriculum maps were developed for the Common Core Georgia Performance Standards (CCGPS) to ensure that students are consistently receiving a high quality standards-based curriculum.
-Teachers utilize a variety of assessments to determine the strengths and weaknesses of their students in order to monitor learning and adjust instruction.
+Teachers utilize the Response to Intervention (RTI) process and a variety of assessments to determine the strengths and weaknesses of their students in order to monitor learning and adjust instruction.
 Grade-level planning allows time for teachers to engage in collaboration and/or job embedded professional learning.
 Additionally, the school will continue to employ a literacy coach to provide teachers with the implementation of standards-based and data-driven instruction at the classroom level.